Skip to main content

 With their sunny yellow and white blossoms, Becky Shasta daisies can’t help but make you smile.
 This classic summer flower blooms from July through September and is much tougher and more resilient than it looks.
 These daisies can survive dry to medium moisture level soil, and they are even somewhat drought resistant.
 Plant these beauties in full sun and get ready for a season full of sunny flowers.

-Low-growing perennials that bloom all summer long!
+Low-growing perennials that bloom all season

 Ground cover perennials are a lovely way to upgrade the look of your front yard, flower beds, or garden pathways.
 You can find low maintenance, low-growing perennials that bloom all summer long, with these plants that also add color, minimize soil erosion, and prevent weeds.
 Here are a few of our favorites.

-Lily of the Valley
+Lily of the valley

 You’ll be hard-pressed to find a better low-growing perennial than Lily of the valley.
 It is considered one of the easiest to maintain among the perennial ground covers, and it grows best in partial shade with moist soil.
 If you can’t perfect these conditions, don’t worry.
 This lily is so hearty and adaptable that it can also do well in full sun or even full shade, depending on the moisture level of the soil.
-Not only are the snowy white bell-shaped blossoms beautiful to look at, but they are also some of the sweetest smelling flowers out there.
+Not only are the snowy white bell-shaped blossoms beautiful to look at, but they are also some of the sweetest-smelling flowers out there.

 Creeping thyme